 The BIGGEST Misconception About Logo Design For A Personal Brand

-For many, it may seem that your head-shot should suffice to position what you offer – because you offer you (your story or story-telling ability, your writing, your popularity, your perspective, etc.) You need both a logo and a Gravatar head-shot or About Me picture.
+For many, it may seem that a headshot should suffice to position what you offer – because you offer you (your story or storytelling ability, your writing, your popularity, your perspective, etc.).
+However, you need both a logo and a Gravatar headshot or About Me picture.

 7 Best Practices You Need To Know Before Designing Your Logo